 As the sun begins its trek further south onto the horizon, you begin to feel a change approaching.
-The mid-summer’s heat is starting to lose its grasp as the mornings are replaced with a crispness signaling fall is coming.
+The mid-summer’s heat is starting to lose its grasp.
+And the mornings are replaced with a crispness signaling fall is coming.
 While the days are getting shorter, it brings with it a magical time filled with color and excitement.
 This is a time for all who visit to experience the local’s season.
 It’s time for fall festivals in the High Sierra.

 49er Festival & Chili Cook-Off

 Originally dubbed the “Old West Days,” the 49er Festival and Chili/Salsa Cook-off celebrates Groveland’s early days of the California gold rush era.
-A time when shoot-outs occurred in the streets and hangings were an everyday matter, Groveland was a true boom-town.
-With numerous saloons and hotel establishments filled with the wildness you’d expect from the days of gold mining; this event brings back that era of the wild west.
-The day starts off with an old-fashioned parade on Main Street that turns into a bit of mayhem including a western shoot out, and maybe even a kidnapping.
+A time when shoot-outs occurred in the streets and hangings were an everyday matter.
+Groveland was a true boom-town.
+With numerous saloons and hotel establishments filled with the wildness you’d expect from the days of gold mining, this event brings back that era of the wild west.
+The day starts off with an old-fashioned parade on Main Street that turns into a bit of mayhem including a western shoot out and maybe even a kidnapping.
 From there, the crowd moseys on over to the town’s park where vendors offer themed crafts, live western music & dancing, more gunfight re-enactments and a chili/salsa cook-off, featuring booths constructed to follow a gold rush era theme.
 It is a full day of fun not to be missed!

 Lone Pine Film Festival

-October 5th – 8th
+Lone Pine – October 5th – 8th

-26th Annual Oakhurst Fall Festival
+30th Annual Oakhurst Fall Festival

 Author: Alex Silgalis